cosmos/ibc-rs/docs/architecture/adr-010-enable-standalone-ics02-integration.md

 }
 ```

+We should also highlight that ICS-02 houses various types, APIs and
+implementations essential for enabling **light clients of counterparty chains
+operating on the host chain**.
+Therefore, the `host_consensus_state()` and
+`validate_self_client()` methods, though initially appearing to be ICS-02
+specific, play a crucial role in the connection handshake validating receiving
+datagrams against the client and consensus states of the host.

+In this ADR, these methods will continue to be housed under the main
+context traits.
+However, we will explicitly define the accepted types for these
+methods as `SelfClientState` and `SelfConsensusState`.
+This refinement aims for
+more clarity and will optimize the decoding process, removing an unnecessary
+layer of decoding during information retrieval.
+Previously, the decoding process
+for these methods involved obtaining `AnyClientState` and `AnyConsensusState`
+types before decoding them into the concrete `SelfClientState` and
+`SelfConsensusState` types.

-In the ICS-02 level, the `ClientValidationContext` and `ClientExecutionContext`
+Following the aforementioned explanations, in the ICS-02 level, the
-traits will be restructured as follows, containing all the client relevant
-methods and types:
+`ClientValidationContext` and `ClientExecutionContext` traits will be
+restructured as follows, containing all the client relevant methods and types:

 ```diff
 pub trait ClientValidationContext: Sized {